 To access the Localization editor, you must be a OnceHub Administrator.

+All the locales of the account are managed in the left column.
 A locale defines the language and the date/time formats that are seen by Customers.
 Each locale is a collection of settings that define the following aspects of the customer experience:

-- Language and wording of the Customer interface text
+- Language and wording of the Customer interface text.

 - Date format